rosen-bridge/operation/docs/watcher/deploy-docker.md

 To participate as a watcher in the bridge, you need to deploy a watcher app, observing one of the supported networks.
 Each supported network has its own set of watchers, that are responsible for reporting users' actions on that specific network.

+We are utilizing Docker for ease of deployment and upgrading.
+Install Docker for your Operating System [here](https://www.docker.com/products/docker-desktop/).
+Once installed, proceed with the following instructions.

 ## Docker

 Clone [Operation repository](https://github.com/rosen-bridge/operation.git) and navigate to `operation/watcher` directory: